Skip to main content

 Corporate Sustainability Due Diligence

 In line with the overall Commission objective of a just transition to a sustainable economy and a sustainable recovery after the COVID crisis, the European Green Deal Communication and Commission’s Recovery Plan confirmed the importance of embedding sustainability into corporate governance.
-The proposal for a Directive on Corporate Sustainability Due Diligence (COM(2022)71), adopted by the Commission on 23 February 2022, aims at better enabling companies to identify and mitigate actual or potential human rights and environmental adverse impact in the companies’ operation and value chains.
-The proposal (all EU-languages) is now in co-legislative process.
+The Directive on corporate sustainability due diligence (Directive 2024/1760) aims at better enabling companies to identify and mitigate actual or potential human rights and environmental adverse impact in the companies’ operation and value chains.
+The Directive entered into force on 25 July 2024.

 Corporate governance and remuneration for banks and investment firms